Professor Jonathan B. Scott

 Qualifications: BSc BE MEngSc, PhD, PGCert(Mgt); SMIEEE, MAES, Fellow of Engineers Australia

-Electronics; biomedical electronics; microwaves; instrumentation and measurement; engineering education; threshold concepts; audio and acoustics; linearity and distortion; vector correction.
+Electronics; biomedical systems; microwaves; instrumentation and measurement; engineering education; threshold concepts; audio and acoustics; linearity and distortion; vector correction.

 I am an EE; my work focusses on characterisation, measurement, modelling and simulation, especially at RF & microwave frequencies.
 Recent work has strong biomedical context revolving around modelling electrodes for human implantation, and techniques for making implant leads safe in MRI scanners.
 I also carry out research in acoustic measurement, battery modelling, circuits, and engineering education especially in the context of threshold concepts.